Thunbergia grandiflora 'Alba'

 White Sky Vine, White Bengal Clock Vine

-Thunbergia grandiflora 'Alba' is a vigorous, evergreen vine with thick tuberous roots from which emerge rope-like stems holding up to 5 inches (12.5 cm) long, dark green leaves that have a slightly toothed margin.
-From mid summer to late fall appear the beautiful, up to 3 inches (7.5 cm) wide, white, tubular, flaring flowers that are cup-like with pale yellow striped centers.
+Thunbergia grandiflora 'Alba' is a vigorous evergreen vine with thick tuberous roots from which emerge rope-like stems holding dark green leaves with slightly toothed margins.
+The leaves are up to 5 inches (12.5 cm) long.
+From mid-summer to late fall appear the beautiful white flowers with pale yellow-striped centers.
+They are cup-like and up to 3 inches (7.5 cm) across.

 USDA hardiness zone 8a to 11b: from 10 °F (−12.2 °C) to 50 °F (+10 °C).

 Plant Thunbergia seedlings outdoors after all frost danger passes, or start your own seeds indoors six weeks before the last expected frost.
 With proper care, the vines remain in bloom from midsummer until fall frost.

 Spread 2 inches (5 cm) of compost over a well-drained garden bed that receives full morning sunlight and light afternoon shade.
 Site the bed near a trellis, fence, or similar 5 to 8 foot (1.5 to 3.4 m) tall support.
 Work the compost into the top 8 inches (20 cm) of soil.